Popular Questions About The Tummy Tuck Procedure

 Request a Tummy Tuck Consultation

-Considering a New Jersey tummy tuck?
+Considering a tummy tuck surgery or a mini tummy tuck?
+Are there tummy tuck questions on your mind?
 Dr. Smita.
 R. Ramanadham can help you obtain the results you want with this popular procedure.
-In your consultation, Dr. Ramanadham will go over your options, goals, and more to determine if you’re a good candidate for a tummy tuck.
+At your tummy tuck consultation, Dr. Ramanadham will go over your tummy tuck preparation, options, goals, and more to determine if you’re a good candidate for a tummy tuck surgery.

 You won’t regret your decision!